danchoi/jsontsv/README.md

 * If the leaf value is an array, it is concatenated into a single comma-separated string.
 This delimiter can be changed with the `-a` option.

+## Newlines in content

+If a string field in the JSON contains a `\n` or `\r` character, these will be replaced by spaces by default.
+The replacement character can be changed with the `-N` option.

 ## Column header aliases